korrashiv/Data-science/README.md

-# Data-science ML using with Python
+# Data-science DL using with Python